MHaringa/spatialrisk/README.md

 The package offers an effective approach to calculate the *standard formula* under Solvency II.
-The *standard formula* under Solvency II asks companies to report their largest fire concentration in respect of the fire peril within a radius of 200m.
+The *standard formula* under Solvency II asks insurance companies to report their largest fire concentration in respect of the fire peril within a radius of 200m.
 This is the maximum gross sum insured of the set of buildings fully or partly located within this radius.

 ## Installation